Yoween/Minecraft-IGN-Seeker/README.md

 Installing:

-Click "download from source", unzip then use start.bat :)
+Click "Code" -> "Download zip", unzip then use start.bat :)